LiZheng1997/LiZheng1997/README.md

 solution of mounting a stereo camera detection module on a sweeping robot;  doing research about data augmentation in object detection research field; and developing a online website for annotating 2D and 3D objects.

-### A Perception module of Autoware full stack AD framework
+### A Perception module of autoware full stack AD framework
 Doing research and development works in the perception module based on the framework of Autoware.ai/Autoware.tierIV and Autoware.universe, and finally these works are formed into a standard released version for customers.

-### A Perception moudle of autonomous shuttle bus
+### A Perception module of autonomous shuttle bus
 Doing research and development works in the perception module of a Robobus project, which includes deploying a joint calibration method for cameras and LiDARs; doing research about the comparison of different vehicle specification level cameras; designing a solution of mounting various cameras for